Anti-Defamation League: Accusations of Islamophobia and anti-Palestinianism

 The ADL considers anti-Zionism to be antisemitic.

 According to The Nations Joshua Leifer, this stance, in part, positions the ADL as "an anti-Muslim and anti-Palestinian outfit", while Eli Pariser has said the ADL's support for the prohibition of the anti-Zionist slogan "from the river to the sea" on social media is "both morally wrong and disastrously counterproductive".
-ADL staff have also criticized the ADL's leadership for equating Palestinian opposition to Zionism with anti-Semitism, while a former regional development director for the group has claimed that it is "willing to throw ...
+ADL staff have also criticized the ADL's leadership for equating Palestinian opposition to Zionism with antisemitism, while a former regional development director for the group has claimed that it is "willing to throw ...
 Palestinians under the bus" in order to maximize fundraising.

 In 2022, the ADL's CEO denounced Jewish Voice for Peace and Students for Justice in Palestine (SJP) as the "photo inverse of the extreme right that the ADL has long tracked", a statement that was in turn denounced by more than 50 American Muslim and civil rights groups.
 Two years later, in 2024, the ADL asserted that the SJP had violated federal law concerning material support for Hamas, a statement that both The Nation and The Intercept observed was made without any evidence.
 The SJP responded by stating that "rather than combating [authoritarianism and racism] and organizing for genuine social justice, the ADL has leveraged Islamophobia, anti-Arab sentiment, and conservatism to delegitimize the movement for Palestine liberation".
 The ADL's claims against the SJP were criticized by the ACLU which contended they "chill speech, foster an atmosphere of mutual suspicion, and betray the spirit of free inquiry".
 The Council on American–Islamic Relations (CAIR) issued a public condemnation of the ADL for "slandering ...
 Palestinian students" and, the same year, a coalition of Harvard University student groups denounced ADL leadership as racist against Palestinians and the organization itself as "widely discredited".
 Hussam Ayloush, the executive director of CAIR's Los Angeles office, has said that the ADL "contributes to the growth and rise of Islamophobia in America".

 In 2024, Greenblatt compared the Palestinian keffiyeh to the swastika.
 The comparison was criticized by CAIR, which called for Greenblatt's firing, and by the Georgetown University's Bridge Initiative for "[vilifying] the Palestinian people".
 That same year, authors Shane Burley and Naomi Bennet reanalyzed data from the ADL's 2023 antisemitism audit in Jewish Currents, saying the ADL and the media had used the report to oppose pro-Palestinian activism on the basis that it was "a wellspring of rising antisemitism".
 They found the data inflated the proportion of antisemitic incidents within the pro-Palestinian movement while "significantly" undercounting incidents of far right and white supremacist antisemitism.
 They concluded that the ADL's methodology made the report "unable to speak meaningfully to the prevalence or impact of antisemitism in the US".